LuemmelSec/LuemmelSec.github.io/_posts/2021-06-05-I-got-99-problems-but-my-NAC-aint-one.md

 For someone who is willed and has the needed knowledge, the attacks will most likely be successful, rendering NAC (at least if < 802.1x-2010) useless.

 So here´s some general advice I can provide in order to keep things as secure as possible:
 - If you have devices that get authenticated by MAC only -> separate them.
 Put them in a different VLAN or do microsegmentation and be 100% sure to reduce allowed resources to an absolute minimum.
 Keep these systems up-to-date, as they are easier to reach by an attacker, so to keep the attack surface as low as possible.
-If you are able to, get rid of devices that can´t to 802.1x.
+If you are able to, get rid of devices that can´t do 802.1x.
 Also if possible use fingerprinting options inside your NAC, so that the MAC address is not the only criteria, but also open ports, stack fingerprints etc.
 - If possible stick to MACSec.
 This will at least make it much harder for an attacker to gather the needed info to play MitM.
 - If you can´t do MACSec, it´ll be all about what can happen and what you see after an attacker is inside your network.
 Use triggers like:
   - Uncommon link up/downs on your switch